dlgroep/tcstools-tcsg4/README.txt

-                 from the commonName of the EEC and issuance date -b bckprefix  prefix of the filename to use when making backups --csr         generate a CSR request file for future use in destdir
+                 from the commonName of the EEC and issuance date -b bckprefix  prefix of the filename to use when making backups --csr         generate a CSR request file for future use in destdir --newpass     ask for a new password for resulting credential secrets

    <PKCS12.p12>  filename of the blob produced by Sectigo